 The hospitality industry, especially the Hotel industry, is the front-runner in terms of employing and nurturing human resources.

 Before we start, here are a few quick facts about the jobs in the hotel industry.
 Here is an infographic about the key statistics about the hospitality industry jobs.

-These key statistics on hospitality careers is presented by Les Roches, a premier international hospitality management school.
+These key statistics on hospitality careers is presented by Les Roches which is one of the premier international hospitality management schools.
 You can dispel a lot of myths yourself simply looking at these hospitality industry facts as the hotel industry is probably the biggest contributor to these growing employment opportunities.

 - 337 Million Jobs worldwide in the hospitality sector by 2023